Aliases for KDM4A Gene

 GeneCards Summary for KDM4A Gene

 KDM4A (Lysine Demethylase 4A) is a Protein Coding gene.
-Among its related pathways are DNA Double Strand Break Response and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
 GO annotations related to this gene include ubiquitin protein ligase binding and histone demethylase activity (H3-K36 specific).
 An important paralog of this gene is KDM4C.

 UniProtKB/Swiss-Prot for KDM4A Gene